VIP (6mg)

 Vasoactive Intestinal Peptide (VIP) and Lung Function

 VIP appears to impact lung function through the following two pathways.
-The first mechanism alters pulmonary vascular remodeling in response to inflammation by suppressing a peptide called NFAT, which is suggested to activate T cells, leading to increased inflammation.[3]
-The scientists note that “VIP would emerge as an endogenous modulator of pulmonary vascular remodeling and inflammation, through its suppression of NFAT activation.”
+The first mechanism alters pulmonary vascular remodeling in response to inflammation by suppressing a peptide called NFAT, which is suggested to activate T cells, leading to increased inflammation.[4]
+The scientists note that over the course of the study, “VIP would emerge as an endogenous modulator of pulmonary vascular remodeling and inflammation, through its suppression of NFAT activation.”
 In particular, NFAT suppression may play an important role in preventing pulmonary fibrosis, the end stage of diverse inflammatory conditions such as COPD, sarcoidosis, etc. Smooth muscle cell proliferation is one of the long-term consequences of lung inflammation and is a challenge in bronchial asthma that has been uncontrolled for extended periods.
 VIP is a potential molecule that inhibits smooth muscle proliferation.
-Preliminary research also suggests that VIP may lower blood pressure in the pulmonary artery, leading to increased cardiac output and improved venous oxygen saturation.[4]
+Preliminary research also suggests that VIP may lower blood pressure in the pulmonary artery, leading to increased cardiac output and improved venous oxygen saturation.[5]

 Vasoactive Intestinal Peptide (VIP) and Transplants